-The Potomac River region boasts some beautiful national parks like Shenandoah and Great Falls.
-But those are only two of the dozens of National Park sites in our region, not to mention state and local parks.
-Montgomery County for instance has a staggering 421 parks.
-There's no shortage of places to visit!
+Well-known national parks like Shenandoah and Great Falls are only two of the dozens of national park sites in our region, not to mention state and local parks.
+Montgomery County alone has a staggering 421 parks.
+Washington, DC’s city parks were recently named the best in the nation!
+There’s no shortage of stunning summer destinations.

-With so many parks to choose from, searching for the perfect one can be intimidating, so we're here to help.
+With so many parks to choose from, how do you choose the perfect one?
+Never fear, we’re here to help!

-We've compiled a list of some hidden gems along the Potomac that you might not have heard of before.
-Whether you want to search for rare plants in Virginia, watch a Civil War battle reenactment, attend a festival in DC, or search for the largest tree in Maryland, there’s a park for you.
+We've compiled a list of some hidden gems along the Potomac.
+Whether you want to search for rare plants in Virginia, watch a Civil War battle reenactment, attend a festival in DC, or search for the largest tree in Maryland, there’s a park for you!

 Anacostia Park | Washington, DC

 If you're looking for a convenient and close escape from downtown, Anacostia Park is a great destination.
 The park runs along the east side of the Anacostia River from Benning Road to the South Capitol Street Bridge.
-With athletic fields, playgrounds, boat ramps, bike trails, and more, there's no shortage of ways to enjoy this park.
-It could be a great place to give plogging a try!
+With athletic fields, playgrounds, boat ramps, bike trails, and more, this is truly a place to return to over and over again.
+It could be a great spot to give plogging a try!